16 upcoming/new electric station wagon (estate) models

 With Audi and BMW having confirmed mid-size electric station wagons, it’s likely that Mercedes won’t be far behind.
 Pictured is TopElectricSUV’s rendition of the Mercedes EQE Shooting Brake.

 The EQE doesn’t have a large trunk due to the extremely short rear overhang that measures 930 mm.
 The E-Class sedan, with its 1,150 mm rear overhang, offers 540 liters of trunk space.
-Extending the EQE’s rear would have brought its length precariously close to the EQS.
+Extending the rear of the EQE would have brought its length precariously close to that of the EQS.

 With a crouched rear, extra headroom for rear-seat passengers, and a larger load compartment, the EQE Shooting Brake should be more stylish and practical than its donor.
 In European markets, where customers appreciate sedan-like driving dynamics and the extra space that these long-body vehicles provide, it could be a more appealing option.
 We hold little hope for the EQE SB in the U.S., given the company didn’t bring down the CLS Shooting Brake or the CLA Shooting Brake.